 Yes.
 You never have to settle your case.
 While it is certainly difficult to cover every reason that you might not want to settle, here are a couple of reasons that are definitely worth mentioning:

 - You want to continue working at the company where you got hurt

 - You are about to have knee surgery or other major medical treatment for your knee injury

-As far as major medical treatment goes, settling before knee surgery can be very difficult.
+As far as major medical treatment goes, settling your case before knee surgery can be very difficult.
 All surgeries have risks.
 If you settle before surgery, you will not know for sure how the surgery is going to turn out.

 What happens if I do not settle my workers compensation knee injury?

 If you want to find out more about the different types of Georgia workers compensation benefits, I would suggest that you take a look at the articles available on our blog.
 Here are a few specific articles that you might find helpful in giving a general overview of workers compensation: